QuEST-Kit/QuEST/examples/README.md

 Let's walk through a more sophisticated circuit.

-We first construct a quest environment, which abstracts away any preparation of multithreading, distribution or GPU-acceleration strategies.
+We first construct a QuEST environment, which abstracts away any preparation of multithreading, distribution or GPU-acceleration strategies.
 ```C
 QuESTEnv env = createQuESTEnv();
 ```